puffyCid/artemis-api/artemis-docs/docs/Intro/cli.md

 # CLI Options

 artemis is designed to have a very simple CLI menu.
-All of the complex data parsing is handle in the `artemis-core` library.
+All of the complex data parsing is handle in the `core` library.

 # Running Artemis